Baby play: why it’s important for movement and motor skills development

 By 6-9 months, many babies like lying on their tummies rather than on their backs.
 When babies lie on their tummies, they can reach for toys and move around in a circle.
 When they’re ready, they might even try to crawl.
 Other things your baby might do at this age are:

 - roll from tummy to back and back to tummy

 - sit with your help or by himself

 - stand on his legs with your support.

 From 9-12 months, your baby might be:

 - crawling, rolling and pulling to stand

 - sit by herself and reach for toys without falling

 - move from a sitting position onto her tummy and back again

 - playing using both hands.

 Tummy time is time your baby spends on his stomach while he’s awake.
 Doing tummy time from soon after birth helps your baby build neck, head and upper body strength to crawl and pull to stand when he’s older.

 At first, your baby might not like tummy time – it might make your baby vomit or she might miss seeing you when she’s on her tummy.
 If this sounds like your little one, try tummy time on your chest or across your lap.
 This puts less pressure on your baby’s tummy and can help with problems like reflux.
 This position also lets your baby see your face.

 You could also get down on the floor with your baby.
 Let him know you’re there by singing, talking, stroking his back or tickling his hands.
 Try doing tummy time on a range of surfaces, like on carpet indoors or on a blanket outside.

 Tummy time can be tiring, especially for young babies.
 When your baby gets tired, roll her onto her back for a break before trying again.

 Play ideas to encourage movement

 At 0-6 months, you could try the following ideas:

-- Encourage your baby to move to music and sound by making hand movements to songs, stories and rhymes, or by shaking rattles.
+- Encourage your baby to move to music and sound by singing songs and rhymes or shaking rattles.